RippeLab/ALT-FISH/README.md

 Scripts for automated analysis of ALT-FISH microscopy data with or without additional co-staining (e.g, cytoplasm marker, immunolabeling).
 The scripts require 16-bit .TIF image z-stacks with at least 2 (and maximum 4) channels as input.

-## Telosegment toolkit
+# Script 1: Telosegment toolkit
 ### What does this script do?
-* automatically reads in and processes .TIF image stacks for extraction of image features
+* importing and processing of .TIF image stacks for the quantitative extraction of image features
 * optimal focus volume determination ("BestSlices") to remove empty frames and identify out-of-focus positions
 * data reduction by z-projection for subsequent 2D segmentation procedures
 * segmentation of cell nuclei (comprising adjustable size filter and removal of border nuclei)